CopilotCreations/deja-view/docs/USAGE.md

 # Usage Guide

-This guide provides comprehensive instructions for using Fortuna Prismatica.
+This guide provides comprehensive instructions for using Deja View.

 ## Table of Contents